hackbink/tavl_cache/README.md

 When searching a Threaded AVL tree for a node with a matching key, the result is not a clear success or failure.
 The search returns a valid pointer to the node that has a key which is equal to or smaller than the LBA to be searched.
 An invalid pointer (i.e. NULL) indicates that there is no node with such key.

-The reason for returning the node with a key that is equal to or smaller than the LBA is that such node is the node with the lowest key that may have an overlap with LBA range searched.
+The reason for returning the node with a key that is equal to or smaller than the LBA is that such node is the one with the lowest key that may have an overlap with LBA range searched.

-The examples in the figure below show why TAVL search needs to return a node with a key that is equal to or smaller than the LBA searched.
-Depending on the range, such node may or may not overlap with the LBA range searched.
-Traversing the thread to the right will pass all nodes that overlap with the LBA range searched.
+The examples in the figure below show why TAVL search needs to return a node with a key that is equal to or smaller than the LBA being searched.
+Depending on the range, such node may or may not overlap with the LBA range.
+Traversing the thread to the right will pass all nodes that overlap with the LBA range being searched.

 ### Examples of TAVL search
 ![left_node](./images/left_node.png)